Nathan Healy

 $8,144

-in solar rebates in Maine
+Average savings in Maine solar rebates

 Residential Clean Energy Credit Federal tax credit A federal tax credit worth 30% the cost of a solar panel system in the year it’s installed Learn More